marium-noor/PF-Lab03--k25-0909-./README.md

 ## The Different domains of Computer Science i have worked with
 - My majority of experience includes building websites and webapps with react and next
 - I also made REST API's using Node and Nestjs.
-- Currently i am learning AI automation and exploring the possibiities i holds!
+- Currently i am learning AI automation and exploring the possibilities it holds!